carpentries-incubator/python-packaging-publishing/_episodes/04-virtual-environments.md

 In Windows machines.
 The `which` and `where` commands point to the __Python executable__ that is currently active.
 If we are using a virtual environment, that file will be inside our environment directory.
 If we see something like `/usr/bin/python`, it is likely that we are using a system-level version of Python.
+If you are using an Anaconda distribution of Python, it is likely that you will see `<path to your anaconda install>/bin/python`.

 **Note: these commands can also be used to locate other executables.**